Zacatecas: Culture, festivals, and traditions

 Most of the state's festivities are in honor of local patron saints and many of the secular festivals have links to religious ones.
 Such festivals often focus on recitals of traditional dances such as the Mexicapan.
 Many of these are derived from waltzes and polkas because of the state's mining history.
 The Mexican Revolution took a toll on the state's local musical traditions, but one that has survived is the Tamborazo, especially in Jerez.

 In the state capital, September 8 is dedicated to the Virgen del Patrocinio on the Cerro de la Bufa, with various cultural and artistic events such as bullfighting, concerts, horse racing and culinary demonstrations.
 The last week of August is dedicated to the Morismas de Bracho, a theatrical production of the struggle between Moors and Christians.

 It hosts the International Folklore Festival in August, featuring dance and costumes from around the world.
 It is held during Holy Week, and features music, food, street performances, dancing and parties.

 Other major festivals include the Festival Cultural Zacatecas, the Feria Nacional de Zacatecas and the Internacional Festival de Teatro de Calle, Feria de Primavera de Jerez, the Feria del Libro, and the Cabalgata Turistica Revolucionaria.

 Traditional favorite foods include gorditas and panecillos, both made from corn and can be sweet or savory, depending on the filling.
 Wheat breads include panochas and semitas.
 Condoches are gorditas made with fresh corn cooked in corn husks.
 Gorditas de cuajada are representative of food on ranches.
 Meat is most typically prepared as part of a stew to which vegetables such as corn, chickpeas, squash, rice and more are added.
 One well-known meat preparation is asado de boda, which is pork in a sauce made with mild red chili peppers.
 Traditional beverages include pulque, aguamiel, aguardiente and mezcal as well as a purely local beverage called colonche, made by fermenting a cactus fruit.

 Archeological sites

 Altavista is located 229 km northwest of the city of Zacatecas.
-It was a ceremonial center, part of the Chalchihuite culture, active between 200 and 1000 CE.
+It was a ceremonial center, part of the Chalchihuite culture, active between 200 and 1000 AD.
 It is named after a local ranch, and was explored for the first time at the beginning of the 20th century by Manuel Gamio.
 Its main building is called the Labyrinth.

 La Quemada is located fifty km south of the city of Zacatecas, the state's largest pre Hispanic settlement.
-It developed between 500 and 900 CE and covered an area of over 70,000m2 at its height.
+It developed between 500 and 900 AD and covered an area of over 70,000m2 at its height.
 Its name, which means "the burnt" comes from evidence that the city was burned and abandoned.
 Who occupied the city is not known, with speculation relating to Teotihuacan, the Purépecha and the Toltecs.